peter-leonov/type-predicate-generator/README.md

 # TypeScript Type Predicate Generator

-Check JSON data from APIs 100% type safe and at blazing speed.
+Check JSON data from APIs 100% type safe, tested and at blazing speed.

 Give it a try in the [Playground](https://peter-leonov.github.io/typescript-predicate-generator/).